 Experiment-independent channel filter in geometry service

-#1 Updated by Tracy Usher about 4 years ago
+#1 Updated by Tracy Usher almost 6 years ago

 The primary issue here is that for MicroBooNE there are more readout channels than wires in the TPC.
 The data acquisition system is reading those channels and inserting them into the data stream with channel ID's which are above the "valid" channel maximum.
 The current channel conversion methods in the geometry service check the channel value and if greater than the expected number (for instrumented wires) it throws an exception.
 Currently the reconstruction software is not catching this exception so it is passed up to the art level before being handled.

 The obvious, but time consuming, solution is to insert try-catch blocks in all the code calling a channel conversion method in the geometry service with the catch clause simply continuing the loop over channels as the handling of illegal channels will have to be done in the calling routine.

 ...
 I think...

 #2 Updated by Gianluca Petrillo almost 6 years ago

 - MicroBooNE has channels that are not associated with wires